cheshire-cat-ai/docs/mkdocs/technical/basics/cat-core.md

-# &#129728; The Cat Core
+# &#129728; API Endpoints

-The core functionalities of The Cheshire Cat resides in the `/core` folder.
 The core exposes all of its APIs via the address `localhost:1865/`.
 The program has several endpoints that can be accessed via this address.
 All of these endpoints are thoroughly documented and can be easily tested using Swagger (available at `localhost:1865/docs`) or ReDoc (available at `localhost:1865/redoc`).

 Some of these endpoints include: